preemptive/jsdefender-samples/Ionic/Ionic5React17/protected/README.md

     ```

     For more detail refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/intro_licensing.html)
-5. Run the `npm install` command
+5. Run the `npm install` command.
+6. Run the `npx cap sync android` command for running Android build.
+7. Run the `npx cap sync ios` command for running Android build.

 ## Commands
-1. `npm run start:dev` to run the build in Dev mode.
+1. `npm run start:browser:dev` to run the build in Dev mode.
-2. `npm run start:prod` to build in Prod mode.
+2. `npm run start:browser:prod` to build in Prod mode.
 3. `npm run build:android` to run the build for Android.
 4. `npm run build:ios` to run the build for iOS.